DavidTinoco/clair-suse/README.md

 ### Customize it

 I give you a **config.yaml** to Clair, but you can edit and modify to your personal objetives, like another database to don't use in the  docker-compose.yaml

+### Keep in mind

+The first time you run clair with an empty database, it takes a while to fill the database.